stabilaprotocol/documentation-en/docs/introduction/overview.md

 So during this trigger the ucr A can use is from three parts:
 - A's ucr by staking STB -- X;
-- The ucr converted from the amount of STB bruning according to a fixed rate -- Y;
+- The ucr converted from the amount of STB burning according to a fixed rate -- Y;
 If fee limit is greater than the ucr obtained from staking STB, then it will burn STB to get ucr.
-The fixed rate is: 1 Ucr = 100 UNIT, fee limit still has (200 - 10) STB = 190 STB available, but A only has 90 STB left, so the ucr it can keep consuming is 90 STB / 100 UNIT = 900000 ucr;
+The fixed rate is: 1 Ucr = 40 UNIT, fee limit still has (200 - 10) STB = 190 STB available, but A only has 90 STB left, so the ucr it can keep consuming is 90 STB / 100 UNIT = 900000 ucr;
 - D's ucr by staking STB -- Z;

 There are two situation: